501 - Live at Bass Concert Hall (Austin Night 1)

 that was code.

+Potato was code.
 So they found, they ended up finding things, but that's the next story.

 Then they messaged.

 It's the same thing.
+It's the same thing, sir.

+So they, I got another message from the person at the Texas Rangers when they were going in.
 They had tanks that were lined up outside of this place in El Dorado, which is just by Midland.

 It's south of Cooper Story.

+Can I ask a question?
+Yes, you can.
 Was this a phone call or like this was still typing?
+We're live.

-We're live, we're like live DM.
+We're like live DNA.
+Live journaling.

 And is your heart racing?

+Are you just like dry mouthed and going, yeah?
 I'm like, finally, all of this geekery of the recording shit is working.
+I'm so excited.

 So they ended up, they didn't find the altar.
+There was a bed.

 Because they're really bad people.

-And they did find the panel, and there was a guy in there trying to destroy the evidence off the computers the particular ranger his nickname was marathon man.
+And they did find the panel, and there was a guy in there trying to destroy the evidence off the computers, the particular Ranger, his nickname was Marathon Man, yes, and he was also the canine guy.

-So he was just like
+So he was just like,

-go for it and dropped the leash.
+go for it, and dropped the leash.
+So they got that guy.

 So multiple people are

-I will say a month after all of this happened, I got an email from that dispatch
+I will say a month after all of this happened, I got an email from that dispatch.

 with a list of all known aliases.